kenchase/dalen-find-allergist/readme.txt

 == Frequently Asked Questions ==

-= What's new in version 0.9.1? =
+= What's new in version 0.99? =

-Version 0.9.1 represents a major refactoring with 30% code reduction, enhanced security, Wild Apricot SSO integration, client-side pagination, and 100% WordPress coding standards compliance.
-The plugin now uses a singleton pattern, updated REST API namespace (`/wp-json/dalen/v1/`), and comprehensive input validation.
+Version 0.99 includes continued optimization with improved Wild Apricot SSO integration, code cleanup by removing unused login redirect functionality, updated documentation, and version consistency across all plugin files while maintaining all core search and management features.

 = How does Wild Apricot integration work? =